Why should I be physically active?

 Here are some other benefits you may get with regular physical activity:

 - It helps you quit smoking and stay tobacco-free.

 - Boosts your energy level so you can get more done.

 - It helps you manage stress and tension.

 - Promotes a positive attitude and outlook.

-- Helps you fall asleep faster and sleep more soundly.
+- It helps you fall asleep faster and sleep more soundly.

 - Improves your self-image and self-confidence.

-- Provides fun ways to spend time with family, friends and pets.
+- It provides fun ways to spend time with family, friends, and pets.

-- Helps you spend more time outdoors or in your community.
+- It helps you spend more time outdoors or in your community.